ksalzke/delegation-omnifocus-plugin/README.md

 _In addition, please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
 If you encounter any issues or have any suggestions please let me know--and do please make sure you backup your database before running scripts from a random amateur on the internet!)_

+## Known issues

-_**Known issue:** These scripts do not currently appear to function correctly on tasks in the inbox._
+* These scripts do not currently appear to function correctly on tasks in the inbox.
+* The first time the 'Waiting For' action is run it does not do anything.
+Subsequent attempts appear to be working correctly.

 # Installation & Set-Up